 • No Action Alternative: Repair/Replace spillway gates as they fail within the constraints of normal operation and maintenance timing and budget.

-• Proposed Action Alternative – Replace Spillway Gates: Replace all 10 spillway gates at Wolf Creek Dam.
-Construction would likely occur at the anticipated rate of up to two gates per year.
+• Proposed Action Alternative – Replace Spillway Gates: Replace all eight spillway gates at Center Hill Dam over four years at the anticipated rate of up to two gates per year.
 It would be anticipated that up to three gates would be inoperable year-round with only one gate bay open at a time and only during the gate replacement window of June to November.
 The following would be included in replacing the gates:

-1. Replace lifting machinery to include removing existing lifting machinery and replacing machinery base with equipment layout like that of the existing equipment.
+2. Remove existing lifting machinery and replace machinery base with equipment layout similar to that of the existing equipment.
 New lifting equipment would be stronger to raise the new heavier gates.
-In addition, the chain lifting system with rope hoist system, and modifying electric layout to accommodate new equipment.
+In addition, the chain lifting system would be replaced with rope hoist system and the electric layout would be modified to accommodate the new equipment.

-3. Install temporary work platforms on top of dam, associated work includes drilling anchor holes and epoxying anchors into concrete.
+5. Install temporary work platforms on top of the dam, associated work includes drilling anchor holes and epoxying anchors into concrete.

-4. Implement lead abatement measures related to the partial removal of existing gate components.
+6. Implement lead abatement measures related to the partial removal of existing gate components

-7. Restrict traffic on Highway 127 to one lane for the duration of each construction season (approximately 5 months) and occasional full closure for less than 8 hours, not on the weekends.
+8. Restrict traffic on Cove Hollow Road (Highway 96) to one lane for the duration of each construction season (approximately 5 months) and occasional full closure up to 24 hours, not on the weekends.

-8. Follow the Optimum Curve within the Southeastern Power Administration (SEPA) Power Marketing Band, as described below to reduce risk during construction.
+9. Follow the Optimum Curve within the Southeastern Power Administration (SEPA) Power Marketing Band, as described below to reduce risk during construction.

 This letter serves as a Notice of Availability for reviewing the draft EA and unsigned FONSI.
 The draft EA is prepared pursuant to the National Environmental Policy Act (NEPA) (42 U.S.C. §§ 4321-4370h), Council on Environmental Quality Regulations (40 C.F.R. §§ 1500-1508), and the Corps' implementing regulation, ER 200-2-2, 1988 (33 C.F.R. § 230), Policies and Procedures for Implementing NEPA.
 Electronic copies of the documents can be found at: https://www.lrn.usace.army.mil/Media/Public-Notices/Category/10561/project-planning-branch/.